sispt/grade-phoenix-bot/README.md

 **Security Rating:** A+ (Enterprise-grade)
 **Version:** 2.5.7

-## Quote and Translation System
+## Quote and Translation System (Updated)

-- Quotes are always fetched in English from APIs (ZenQuotes, API Ninjas, etc.) using a wide range of intellectual keywords (e.g., wisdom, philosophy, science, creativity, leadership, etc.).
+- Quotes are always fetched in English from APIs using a wide range of intellectual keywords.
-- Each quote is translated to Arabic using the googletrans library, and both the original English and the Arabic translation are shown in messages, with the author at the end.
+- Each quote is translated to Arabic using the googletrans library, configured with `service_urls` and `user_agent` as per the official documentation.
+- Strict debugging logs and error handling are implemented for translation attempts.
 - The dual-language quote is included at the end of current term grade messages and in broadcast quote messages.
 - Only English quotes are fetched; Arabic quotes are never fetched directly.
-- The translation system uses googletrans (unofficial Google Translate API).
-Note: This library may occasionally fail due to API changes or rate limits.
-For critical use, consider an official translation API.
+- **Note:** Translation reliability depends on Google and the maintenance of the googletrans library.
+If you encounter persistent errors, check your library version and configuration, or consider the official Google Cloud Translation API for production use.

 ## Example Output